davidjb/2018-dark-patterns-talk/slides.md

 Notes:
 * Or just poor life choices
-* Sorry to disappoint anyone here for the cat memes
+* Sorry to disappoint anyone here for the cat memes or Geocities

 ![ebay](img/ebay-2.png) <!-- .element class="plain stretch" -->
-## 🤔
+<span style="font-size: 4rem">🤔</span>

 Notes:
 * What do you think / feel about this?